0x822a5b87/elephant/sql/readme.md

 ### Examples

-> ​	TODO Figure out the actual configuration of both nodes, including internal node and leaf node.
+> **TODO** Figure out the actual configuration of both nodes, including internal node and leaf node.

 Assuming we have a B+ Tree as follows: